aws-samples/aws-lambda-zombie-workshop/README.md

 7\.
 On the verifications page, leave the defaults for the first two sections and scroll down to the section titled **Do you want to customize your email verification message?**

 Add a custom email subject such as "Signal Corps Survivor Confirmation".
 We won't modify the message body but you could add your own custom message in there.
-We'll let Cogntio send the emails from the service email address, but in production you could configure Cognito to send these verifications from an email server you own.
+We'll let Cognito send the emails from the service email address, but in production you could configure Cognito to send these verifications from an email server you own.

 Click **Next step**.